heutelbeck/sapl-extensions/sapl-axon/README.md

 SAPL allows the PDP to make decisions that only grant access under certain additional constraints that the PEP must fulfill (i.e., obligations) or should fulfill (i.e., advice).
 Each constraint is expressed as an arbitrary JSON value in the decisions obligations or advice field.
 The PEP must deny access whenever any obligation is present, and the PEP has no way to fulfill the requested constraint.

-The automatically created PEPs of the SAPL Axon extension support the insection of handlers for constraints at different points in the execution paths of commands and queries.
+The automatically created PEPs of the SAPL Axon extension support the injection of handlers for constraints at different points in the execution paths of commands and queries.
 There are two basic categories of constraint handlers.
 Constraint handler methods are annotated by the ```@ConstraintHandler``` annotations and constraint handler provider beans.

 #### Constraint Handler Provider Beans

 A constraint handler provider bean is a factory bean creating concrete constraint handlers for specific constraints.
 All of these beans implement the ```Responsible``` interface, which offers the method ```boolean isResponsible(JsonNode constraint)```.
 Whenever the PDP sends a decision to a PEP, the PEP asks all handler provider beans if they are responsible for any given constraint in the decision.
 A handler provider is responsible for a constraint if its ```isResponsible``` method returns  ```true``` for the constraint.
 If the matching handler is type-dependent, its handler provider implements the ```TypeSupport```or ```ResponseTypeSupport``` interface to enable the PEP to check for type compatibility.

 Once the PEP identifies a handler provider as responsible (```isResponsible``` returns ```true``` and the types involved are compatible), the PEP asks the handler provider to generate a constraint handler for the constraint.
-Typically such a handler is something like a ```Runnable```, ```Consumer```, or ```Function```.
+Typically, such a handler is something like a ```Runnable```, ```Consumer```, or ```Function```.
 Finally, the PEP hooks the handlers into the command or query handling execution path.

 The different Axon-specific handler provider interfaces reside in the package ```io.sapl.constrainthandling.api```: